Policies and Procedures

 Accessible Parking and Use

-The Bray/Walters parking lot also features an accessible EV charging space for vehicles displaying license plates or other permits allowing the use of parking reserved for persons with disabilities.
+The Bray/Walters parking lot also features an accessible EV charging space for vehicles displaying license plates or other permits allowing the use of parking reserved for persons who have physical accessibility considerations.
 These accessible spaces are denoted by a diagonally split green and blue painted space.

 Electric vehicles, as defined in the Eligible Vehicles section, displaying license plates or other applicable accessibility permits are the only vehicles able to actively charge in the EV accessibility space.
 EVs using the accessible space must be plugged in and abide by all rules associated with charging in non-accessible EV charging spaces.